 Additionally, the first lesson is also a prime opportunity to build a rapport with the students.
 By developing a strong connection with students, teachers set a cooperative learning environment that is easy for you and comfortable for the students.
-You should also use the first class as a time to evaluate the level, needs and wants of the students, and this can be done through a number of activities that are fun, entertaining and sure to develop on all of the important qualities that set the mark for what will be a successful course.
+You should also use the first class as a time to evaluate the level, needs and wants of the students, and this can be done through a number of activities that are fun, entertaining and sure to develop all of the important qualities that set the mark for what will be a successful course.

 Fun First-Lesson Ice-Breakers

 Lie detector is a great way to build rapport and trust with students.
-This activity involves the teacher writing three sentences on the board about him: 2 are true, and 1 will be a lie.
+This activity involves the teacher writing three sentences on the board about him or herself: 2 are true, and 1 will be a lie.
 Teachers should embellish the details slightly and write some sentences that the students wouldn’t be likely to guess.
-Depending on the level of the students, the students can then ask questions about the topics of the three statements of the teacher to determine the lie.
-BUT, the hook to this game is that YOU, the teacher, may lie verbally to the students in your response, and the students must play the role of a lie detector and figure out which sentence is a porky pie.
-You can then set it up as a fun game, while analysing the level of the students by getting them to write three sentences about them, with one of the sentences being a lie.
+Depending on the level of the students, the students can then ask questions about the topics of the three statements about the teacher to determine the lie.
+BUT, the hook to this game is that YOU, the teacher, may lie to the students in your response, and the students must play the role of a lie detector and figure out which sentence is a porky pie.
+You can then set it up as a fun game, while analyzing the level of the students by getting them to write three sentences about themselves, with one of the sentences being a lie.
 A good way to do this is the class versus the teacher, if the student can successfully deceive the teacher, the class will get the point.
 If the teacher can successfully detect the lie, the teacher will get the point.

 Talk about your partner